Welcome and thank you for stopping by to read my WiredBucks review.

 WiredBucks Fake Testimonials and Payment Proof

-I know, how can I say they haven't paid their members when they have actual testimonials and payment proof.
+How can I make the claim they haven't paid their members when they have actual testimonials and payment proof on their website, right?

 Here's one of their testimonials.
 As you can see, Kristia Treger is also a model for Collins Street Dental.

 Of course, this could be true.
 Kristia could be her real name and this could be a real image of her, which would be more believable if she wasn't all over the web.

 Here's just a small sampling of the website's she can be found on...

 But what about their payment proof screenshots, like the one below.

 Let's ignore the fact that this "payment proof" is from someone who says she's waiting on payment with a sad or crying emoji.
 What a weird way to prove you're paying people... by showing us proof of non-payment.
 Really?